 Unusual behavior for me, I know.
-But I’ve encountered yet another health issue, that of a fractured foot.
+But I’ve encountered yet another health issue, that of a fractured toe.
 I’m sporting a walking cast and a knee scooter.
 It makes it hard to balance the camera for steady images.
 I did however manage to document our trip home, traveling on I-35 between Dallas and Topeka.
-The resulting video is a little bit of that trip and the interesting things you can see while driving around the country.
+The resulting video is a little bit of that trip and the interesting things we see while driving around the country.

 We had a really good time time on the trip.
-Seeing our friends (some are close enough to call family) lifted my spirits.
+Seeing our Family of Choice lifted my spirits.
 I returned home recharged and renewed.